dr-jts/recipes/meat/chicken.md

 4. Add some Italian herbs, salt, pepper
 5. Roast in one or more roasting pans at 425 for 20-25 mins
 6. Add tomates with 15 mins of roasting time left

+## Spicy One-pot Chicken and Rice
+* 6 pieces of Chicken Thigh (bone-in, skin on)
+* 0.5 T oregano
+* 0.25 T paprika
+* 0.25 T chili powder
+* 2 T soy sauce
+* 2.5 T oyster sauce
+* 0.5 T garlic powder
+* 3 T olive oil
+* Salt and pepper

+**Rice**
+* 1 large onion, chopped
+* 2 large tomatoes, chopped
+* 1 T soy sauce
+* 1 T garlic, minced
+* 2 T ketchup
+* 3 T tomato sauce
+* 1.5 c uncooked white basmati rice
+* 2.5 c Chicken Stock or Water

+1. Season the chicken with oregano, paprika, chili powder, soy sauce, oyster sauce, garlic powder, salt and pepper, and olive oil.
+1. Massage well and set it aside for 10 minutes or while you prepare the rest of the ingredients.
+1. In a large pan, turn the heat to medium-high, and add the chicken, skin side facing down.
+Pan-fry the chicken for 3 minutes on each side or until the chicken skin is crispy.
+Remove and set aside.
+1. In the same pan, add in onion, chopped tomato, and garlic.
+Saute for 2-3 minutes.
+1. Once the onion is translucent, add in the rice.
+1. Mix well before adding in tomato sauce, soy sauce, and ketchup.
+Make sure all the rice is soaked in the sauce.
+1. Pour in chicken stock and mix well, making sure no rice is stuck on the bottom, then add the chicken back in the pan skin side facing up.
+1. Once simmering, turn the heat to medium-low; cover and cook for 20-25 minutes or until all the liquids are absorbed into the rice.
+1. Turn off the heat, and let it rest with the lid on for 5 minutes.
+1. Garnish with cilantro and enjoy!

 ## Maple Turkey Chili
 * 2 tablespoons olive oil
 * 1 onion, diced